A-Jordan-95/COP4521_python_project/README.md

         - once all pieces found can use the computer to open the "vault" or something similar to the next level.
         - maybe have player use computer to answer a computer sciencey question to "unlock" next level?
           - i.e. what is proper syntax for python for loop, etc.
-        - two possible styles of gameplay:
-            - 1. Mario 2d style with scrolling screen, players can jump and run left to right
-                - cons:
-                    - programming physics for jumping + screen scrolling may be fairly complicated
-                      - edit: arcade library offers a simple physics engine as well as a more complicated physics engine called PyMunk, both seem to be fairly straightforward and useful for building platformer style games.
-                - pros:
-                    - the final product would be more entertaining/advanced and generally look better
-            - 2. Minesweeper-ish style 2d where the whole map is viewed from above not the side
-                - cons:
-                    - slightly less advanced/entertaining final product.
-                - pros:
-                    - don't have to program jump or screen scrolling physics, could still achieve a gameplay that represents the original idea above w/ computer pieces to find and robots to avoid. maybe the computer pieces are hidden under rocks but some rocks set off a switch that lets in more robots to avoid?

 WORKLOAD:
   - necessary tasks to split up: (PUT YOUR NAME AFTER STUFF YOU WANT TO DO!)
     - 1. gathering/drawing graphics for the following sprites: